TVS Director of Global Education

 Trinity Valley School’s Global Education Program aims to connect all our students and educators with people from around the world.

 The DGE’s Responsibilities

-The Director of Global Education’s main responsibilities include teaching lessons with all grades (PK-12) about different cultures, histories, and ways of life; collaborating with teachers at TVS and abroad to create virtual learning exchanges in grades K-12 and developing and maintaining online platforms used for cross-cultural communication; working with TVS families to organize home stays for foreign visitors (students and adults) and full-time international students; teaching one section of an Upper School elective (e.g., Religion in Culture, Social Justice, and Modern Asia) per semester; communicating with parents, students, and colleagues about on- and off-campus global education opportunities through social media and other outlets; leading and coordinating Trojans Abroad Programs; supporting our families by organizing our all-school annual Multicultural Fairs; filming and editing videos of life at TVS to share with our friends around the world; encouraging faculty to attend global education workshops, talks, or trips abroad; sponsoring the Upper School Junior World Affairs Council, Unity Club, Environmental Club, GSA, and the Student Equity, Inclusion, and Community Committee; and arranging for guest speakers/performances to enhance faculty lessons.
+The Director of Global Education’s main responsibilities include teaching lessons with all grades (PK-12) about different cultures, histories, and ways of life; collaborating with teachers at TVS and abroad to create virtual learning exchanges in grades K-12 and developing and maintaining online platforms used for cross-cultural communication; working with TVS families to organize home stays for foreign visitors (students and adults) and full-time international students; teaching one section of an Upper School elective (e.g., Religion in Culture, Social Justice, Modern Asia, and others) per semester; communicating with parents, students, and colleagues about on- and off-campus global education opportunities through social media and other outlets; leading and coordinating Trojans Abroad Programs; supporting our families by organizing our all-school annual Multicultural Fairs; filming and editing videos of life at TVS to share with our friends around the world; encouraging faculty to attend global education workshops, talks, or trips abroad; sponsoring the Upper School Junior World Affairs Council, Unity Club, Environmental Club, GSA, and the Student Equity, Inclusion, and Community Committee; and arranging for guest speakers/performances to enhance faculty lessons.

 Although there are many other roles the DGE fills, Dr. Roemer is most concerned with connecting our faculty and families with people from different cultures.